-CE has published an article that goes in depth and is well sourced regarding this topic.
-You can read that article HERE.
+CE has published an article that covers this topic extensively.
+You can read that article here.

 Why Is This Important?

 So why do need to know this?
-When we begin to think that so much about the world we live in is completely backwards to the truth, we begin to realize we don’t really know the true nature of our reality.
-We begin to ask questions about our lives, everyday lifestyles, the systems and structures we live under and what’s holding us back from creating a better world.
-Through this questioning we learn more about how things really work and what it will take to move forward.
+When we begin to understand that we are being given false and distorted information from the people and institutions we are meant to trust, we begin to realize we don’t really understand the true nature of our reality.
+We begin to ask questions about our lives, lifestyles, and the systems and structures we live under.
+We start to wonder what’s holding us back from creating a better world, and through this questioning, we learn more about how things really work and what it will take to move forward.

-We learn that a change in our perception and seeing through the illusion in front of us will empower us to make different choices that lead to the removal of such manipulative leaders, systems and infrastructures.
+We learn that a change in our perception, and seeing through the illusion in front of us, will empower us to make different choices that will inevitably lead to the removal of such manipulative leaders, systems, and infrastructures.
 But we cannot remove them and create a better world if we don’t even know they are there.
-The awareness is the first step to changing within.
+Awareness is the first step to changing within.

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.